Is Mexico safe to travel right now?

 From world heritage sites, like ancient ruins, Mayan temples, colonial cities, and natural reserves, to major vacation destinations like Cancun, Chichen Itza, Copper Canyon, Baja California, and spectacular Mexico cities with their colonial vibes, Mexico has a world of its own to offer when it comes to tourism.

-And if you’re worried about your personal safety before visiting Mexico, I’ll try to help you dispel your confusions and concerns in this post, and hopefully help you decide whether or not it is safe to travel to Mexico.
+And if you’re worried about your personal safety before visiting Mexico, I’ll try to help you dispel your confusion and concerns in this post, and hopefully help you decide whether or not it is safe to travel to Mexico.

 Mexico Covid-19 travel advisor